 Overall, the mouse is great, especially from not a well-known company.
-If you plan to use this mouse on a desktop or a laptop that doesn’t need to be disconnected from time to time, this a good deal.
+If you plan to use this mouse on a desktop or a laptop that doesn’t need to be disconnected from time to time.

-Our testers complain that it will take time before you’ll get used to the mouse shape design and may be stressful with prolonged usage.
+Our testers complained that it will take time before you’ll get used to the mouse shape design and may stress your fingers due to prolonged usage.
 However, gaming grip and shape preference are always subjective.

 Overall, this mouse is sleek and compact gaming hardware by Corsair.
-The built-in onboard memory makes this gaming mouse a perfect match if you are a gamer on the go.
-Simple, reliable and does the job – ladies and gents, the Corsair Harpoon.
+The built-in onboard memory makes this gaming mouse a suitable match if you are a gamer on the go.

 The SteelSeries Rival 100is a member of the SteelSeries Rival series.
 Of its series installment, this is the cheapest of the bunch.
 The SteelSeries Rival 100 offers less features and is the most basic compared to its next gen brothers, but this doesn’t mean you’ll skip this one.
 It is designed ergonomically for claw/finger-tip users.
 Built to last with 30 million clicks – that’s a whole lot of clicking.
 With a gaming standard, 6 programmable mouse buttons, and RGB illumination and a customizable CPI up to 4000 DPI.
 Its weight is average, not too heavy and not too light.
 If you have relatively bigger hands, this gaming mouse right here will probably suit you.